LOWEST price! nation

 Adhesive backing, anti-scratch coatings, anti-reflection layers, or other specialized finishing steps may be applied.

-Polarizers in Everyday Technology
+Polarizers in Technology

-If you pause to think about it, you’ll notice polarizer films are virtually everywhere.
+You’ll notice polarizer films are virtually everywhere.
 Some of the most common examples include:

 • LCD Displays: